 Is Sex Outside Of A Relationship Ok?

 Sex outside the marriage/relationship isn’t a new concept, the only difference now is that it is talked about more openly.
 In a relationship, the thought that your partner desires intercourse with someone other than you can be quite difficult to digest, and it may make you feel like you’re just not enough.

 Men claim that their main motive for infidelity is just sex, and nothing else.
 No feelings attached.
 It may be that their partners are not able to give them what they want.
 But the truth of the matter is that open relationships are real and they’re out there.
 How comfortable are you with the concept?

 Related Reading: Effect of an extramarital affair on the partner

-It was one of those evenings when I’d come back home from the university and found his door locked.
+It was one of those evenings when I came back home from the university and found his door locked.
 In my mind I knew there would be another man with him.
 The sounds of the bed creaking and the muffled breaths against the walls no longer disturbed me.
-I got used to my boyfriend having sex outside the relationship after a while.
+I had gotten used to my boyfriend having sex outside the relationship after a while.
 He had no issues in accepting bisexuality and experimenting.

 Indulgence and ignorance both make strong habits.
 From my childhood, the coping program I followed was of ignorance.
 As if by merely dismissing the existence of truth I could escape it.
 That’s what I always believed in.